-What Causes Arm Numbness or Thoracic Outlet Syndrome
+What Causes Arm Numbness or Thoracic Outlet Syndrome (TOS)

-If you have these conditions, there are several areas that should be checked for proper movement and positioning.
-Obviously, the first rib and the collar bone should both be checked and adjusted if need be, but there are also indications for muscle work that needs to be done on the side of the neck in the Scalene muscle group.
+When presenting with a TOS condition, there are several areas that should be checked for proper movement and positioning.
+Obviously, the first rib and the collar bone should both be checked and adjusted.
+There are also indications for muscle work that can be done with the scalene muscle group.
+Many times, a muscle in spasm is weaker than the muscles around it.
+By strengthening spastic muscles, slowly, the spasm will reduce and the arm numbness or TOS will resolve.
 Working on these areas can make a huge difference on the amount of time the arms are asleep but also on arm strength and general coordination for everyday activities.